propublica/guides/data-bulletproofing.md

 - Beware of lurking variables
 - Come up with a standard naming convention for your files so you can stay organized.
 I don't recommend naming files "final" or even "super final."
 - If you think you’re in over your head, call on an expert to help.
+- Watch your language.
+It is very easy to write about a data finding in a way that makes it wrong.
+If you're not sure, ask.

 ## Some Notes About Others’ Studies
 - Get the questionnaire and the methodology.
 If they won’t give it to you, that’s a red flag.